Non-Convex Phase Retrieval from STFT Measurements: Problem Formulation

 where $\mathcal{H}^{N}$ is the set of all Hermitian matrices of size $N\times N$.
-In the spirit of \cite{goemans1995improved,waldspurger2015phase,candes2015phase,shechtman2011sparsity}, STFT phase retrieval can then be relaxed to a tractable SDP by dropping the rank constraint.
-While an SDP relaxation approach \cite{jaganathan2015stft} (with a different formulation) has shown good results for the recovery from phaseless STFT measurements, it requires solving the problem in a lifted domain with $N^2$ variables.
+In the spirit of \cite{goemans1995improved,waldspurger2015phase,candes2015phase,shechtman2011sparsity}, STFT phase retrieval may then be relaxed to a tractable SDP by dropping the rank constraint. { In the noiseless case, this SDP relaxation is equivalent to the one suggested in \cite{jaganathan2015stft} since the conditions on $\tilde{\mathbf{X}}$ to achieve zero objective function are the same, up to a Fourier transformation.} While the SDP relaxation technique has shown good numerical performance for the recovery from phaseless STFT measurements, it requires solving the problem in a lifted domain with $N^2$ variables.
 We take a different route to reduce the computational load.
 In the next section, we show that (\ref{eq:LS_rank-2}) admits a unique solution under moderate conditions.
 We further show that it has a closed-form LS solution when the window $\mathbf{g}$ is sufficiently long.
-If the conditions for the LS solution are not met, then we suggest applying a GD algorithm.
-To initialize the GD, we approximate (\ref{eq:LS_rank-2}) in two stages by first solving the LS objective function and then extracting its principal eigenvector.
-The GD algorithm is the main interest of this paper.
+If the conditions for the LS solution are not met, then we suggest { two non-convex algorithms}.
+To initialize the { algorithms}, we approximate (\ref{eq:LS_rank-2}) in two stages by first solving the LS objective function and then extracting its principal eigenvector.